J. William Middendorf: Other pursuits and interests

 In 2006, Middendorf published a book describing his work with the Goldwater campaign.
 Glorious Disaster: Barry Goldwater's Presidential Campaign and the Origins of the Conservative Movement details how Goldwater's campaign became the foundation of the modern Conservative movement.

 In 2011, he published his autobiography, Potomac Fever.

-He is a prolific composer of symphonies (including the Holland Symphony, presented to Queen Juliana of the Netherlands on the 25th anniversary of her ascension to the throne) and 100 marches for ships of the U.S. Navy.
+He composed eight symphonies (including the Holland Symphony, presented to Queen Juliana of the Netherlands on the 25th anniversary of her ascension to the throne) and numerous marches for Navy and Marine Corps bands.

-Ambassador Middendorf is a member of the board of directors of the International Republican Institute.
-He is a member of the board of trustees for the Heritage Foundation, an influential Washington, D.C. based public policy research institute.
+Ambassador Middendorf was a member of the board of directors of the International Republican Institute.
+He was a member of the board of trustees for The Heritage Foundation, an influential Washington, D.C.–based public policy research institute.

-He is also a member of the Rhode Island Society of the Sons of the Revolution and the Naval Order of the United States.

 Middendorf studied stained glass production with Dutch-born expert Joep Nicolas.
-He is on the board of the New York Studio School of Drawing, Painting and Sculpture.
+He was on the board of the New York Studio School of Drawing, Painting and Sculpture.

+Personal life and death

+Middendorf married Isabelle Paine.
+They had a daughter, Frances, and a son, John.
+He died in Fall River, Massachusetts, on October 24, 2025, at the age of 101.